-&lt;sup>12 ESSA, Section 2103(b)(3)(E).
+12 ESSA, Section 2103(b)(3)(E).

-evidence-based, to the extent the SEA (in consultation with LEAs) determines such evidence is reasonably available.
+available.
 The professional development must also focus on improving teaching and student learning and achievement, including supporting efforts to train teachers, principals, or other school leaders to:

-- Effectively integrate technology into curricula and instruction (including education about the harms of copyright piracy), - Use data to improve student achievement and understand how to ensure individual student privacy is protected, - Effectively engage parents, families, and community partners, and coordinate services between school and community, - Help all students develop the skills essential for learning readiness and academic success, - Develop policy with school, LEA, community, or state leaders, and - Participate in opportunities for experiential learning through observation.
+- Effectively integrate technology into curricula and instruction (including education about the harms of copyright piracy), - Use data to improve student achievement and understand how to ensure individual student privacy is protected, - Effectively engage parents, families, and community partners, and coordinate services between school and community, - Help all students develop the skills essential for learning readiness and academic success, - Develop policy with school, LEA, community, or state leaders, and - Participate in opportunities for experiential learning through observation.13